IBM-Cloud/docs/runtimes/swift/getting-started.md

 ## 2. Run the app locally
 {: #run_locally}

 Once you have installed the Swift compiler and cloned this Git repository, you can now compile and run the application.
-Go to the root folder of this repository on your system and issue the following command:
+Go to the root directory of this repository on your system and issue the following command:
 ```
 swift build
 ```